arthur7373/linux-training/level2/2-5-SSH.md

 > Read more on "How does the SSH protocol work" here: _https://www.ssh.com/academy/ssh/protocol#how-does-the-ssh-protocol-work_
 >
 > It's important to understand that assymetric keys are **not used for traffic encryption/decrytion**.
-> Key-based access is used to generate symmetric one-time key used for current session
+> Key-based access is used to generate symmetric one-time keys used for current session.

 SSH allows:
 * remote terminal access `ssh`